An audience watching an interesting show

 Lakefield Literary Festival

-The festival’s mission is to showcase Canadian authors and nurture the joy of reading in both children and adults.
-Bring your kids to free children’s books readings in the downtown Cenotaph Park, while adult author reading events take place at the United Church on Regent Street.
-Both are followed by a reception and author signings.
+The festival’s mission is to showcase Canadian authors and nurture the joy of reading in children and adults.
+Bring your kids to free children’s book readings at Cenotaph Park.
+A reception and author signings follow.

 Celebrated authors like Margaret Atwood, Michael Enright, Charlotte Gray, Wayne Johnston and Canadian Indigenous authors have entertained audiences in the past.
 Local student writers are also welcome to enter the festival’s annual writing contest and have the chance to see their work published in the Contest for Young Writers e-book.